What is the NimbleCamper rating?

 1. Car boot length – for a comfortable sleep (with your legs stretched out)

 Have you ever tried to sleep in a car?
 It’s not the most comfortable of experiences if you don’t have the right equipment and your car isn’t prepared for it – meaning you sleep in the front or back seat.
 That’s not what you want to be doing whilst car camping.
 What we are going to focus on is comfortable sleeping in your car – so that you can travel, explore > rest > continue exploring.
-And comfortable means the ability to stretch your legs when you lie down in the back, without bumping your head into the front seats.
+And comfortable means the ability to stretch your legs when you lie down in the back, without bumping your head into the front seats and also having enough room to store your belongings.
 A general rule of thumb – you’ll need about 170cm (5.57ft) boot length with rear seats folded down.
 I’ll allow some buffer as you can always move the front seats forward and easily gain about 20cm.
 That should give enough comfortable space for the average man (~175cm / 5.74ft) and woman (~163cm / 5.34ft).

 Look, there’s plenty room at the back – and that’s just a tiny sample of all the cars and SUVs available: